-In accordance with regulation 44(7) of the Planning and Development (Development Assessment Panels) Amendment Regulations 2011, please find attached the Minutes from the recent Development Assessment Panel (DAP) meeting.
+In accordance with regulation 44(7) of the Planning and Development (Development Assessment Panels) Regulations 2011, please find attached the finalised minutes of the Metro Outer meeting on 19 June 2025.

 Learn about the difference between a Welcome to Country and an Acknowledgement, who should provide them, and the significance of each.